OpenDSA/OpenDSA/RST/en/Tutorials/MTadvanced.rst

 Four situations, four cases.
 Unfortunately, we will find that it is not possible to test all branches of this code.
-This sort of thing can drive students crazy because they are convinced that their tests “cover” all the cases (because they do execute all the branches!), but nothing they do gets them complete mutation coverage.
+This sort of thing can drive programmers crazy because they are convinced that their tests “cover” all the cases (because they do execute all the branches!), but nothing they do gets them complete mutation coverage.
-One red flag that there is trouble coming is that we have four branches, but really only three outcomes (note that we go left for two of these four conditions).
+One red flag that there is trouble coming is that we have four branches, but really only three outcomes
+(note that while two of the conditions seem to be different logical situations, the fact is that the code goes left for both of them).

 What is causing the problem?
 Consider how MT works:
-Independently for each of the four tests, it will first replace the expression with TRUE and run all the tests, following which it will replace the expression with FALSE and run all the tests.
+Independently for each of the four comparisons, it will first replace the expression with TRUE and run all the tests, following which it will replace the expression with FALSE and run all the tests.
-For each mutation, some test case must fail to get credit for covering that mutation.
+For each mutation, some test case must fail in order to get credit for covering that mutation.

 Consider what happens with the first test, where small key values should go left.